hunterdyar/IMMGuidebook/content/docs/digital-media-fundamentals/aspect-ratios.md

 ![Fill Options in Windows 11 Personalization menu](/images/digital-media/windowsPersonalizationBackgroundFills.png)

 The options are Fill, Stretch, Tile, Center, and Span.
+Digital digital media applications may call these techniques differently, but there are only so many approaches you can take.

 **Fill** Will scale up the image until it fits the display completely, not showing you the entirety of the image.
 **Stretch** will stretch the image to fit the display.
 **Tile** will repeat the image again.
+Also called '**repeat**'.
+You also might only **repeat horizontally** or **repeat vertically**, common approaches when working with UV maps and 3D software.
 **Center** will letterbox the image.
 **Span** is used for multiple monitors, filling the image across all connected displays.